adamkurth/reborn_dev/doc/source/installation.rst

 There are no install scripts (e.g. setup.py) that will automatically add bornagain to your python installation.
-Since bornagain is changing frequently at this time, it is recommended that you keep a local copy of bornagain where you are doing your analysis or simulations so that you can reproduce them in the future.
+Since bornagain is changing frequently at this time, it is recommended that you keep a local copy of bornagain where you are doing your analysis or simulations so that you can reproduce your results in the future.
 Archiving code alongside results is good practice anyways.
-A good way to track the *exact* version of bornagain that is used in your project is to add it as a `submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ to your project's git repository.
+One way to track the *exact* version of bornagain that is used in your analysis project is to add it as a `submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ to your project's git repository (this can be a bit complicated, but probably worth the effort for large projects).

 The main setup task is to simply ensure that Python can load the bornagain package, which means that it must be found in a path where python searches for packages.
 Here are three different suggestions that you might use to get your path set up:

-1) Within your shell, you can set an environment variable so that Python looks in the right place for bornagain.
+1) The best way is to set the appropriate environment variable so that Python looks in the right place for bornagain.
 If you are using the bash shell, you can do the following:

 .. code-block:: bash

-    export PYTHONPATH=example/path/to/bornagain/repository
+    export PYTHONPATH=$PYTHONPATH:example/path/to/bornagain/repository

-The above method is probably the best option, but you must remember to set your path every time you use bornagain.
+You must remember to set your path every time you use bornagain.

 2) You can specify the location of bornagain directly in your python scripts.
 For example: